-Secretary/Treasurer, Psychology Graduate Student Association University of South Carolina, Columbia, SC
+Secretary/Treasurer, Psychology Graduate Student Association

 Responsible for disseminating information to psychology graduate students.
 Collaborated with cabinet members to address the social and academic needs of the department.
 Initiated and organized a fundraiser to benefit graduate students.

 (August 2004 - May 2006)